CSCI 2952T: An Algorithmist’s Toolkit

 Nov 28 (Thurs) No Class, Thanksgiving Break

-Dec 3 (Tues) Flow Sparsification: Oblivious Routing via Raecke Trees
+Dec 3 (Tues) Routing Sparsification: Oblivious Routing via Raecke Trees Ellis’ notes

 Multiplicative Weights

-Dec 5 (Thurs) The Experts Framing MW Survey by Arora, Hazan and Kale
+Dec 5 (Thurs) The Experts Framing Ellis’ notes MW Survey by Arora, Hazan and Kale

 Homeworks